Have you thought about quitting your job and traveling? Have you been thinking about planning a trip to Europe? This article will help you out.

 “The gladdest moment in human life, me thinks, is a departure into unknown lands.” — Sir Richard Burton

 The following is a guest post from Donovan Frost, a personal finance blogger who aims to help young millennials understand their money.
-When he’s not checking fantasy football stats or scrolling through Yelp reviews to find the best teriyaki spots, he’s writing over at The Adaptable Adult.

 Step #1: Decide to leave it all behind.